angelinewang/lse-me202-midterm/lse-me202-midterm.md

   tell us about the nature of sociality across the three social support network types?

-The Help Decision network has the highest reciprocity, suggesting that reciprocal support is most common in this network.
-On the other hand, the Kerorice Network has the lowest reciprocity, showing that less mutual support exist in decision-making contexts.
+The Kerorice network has the highest reciprocity, suggesting that reciprocal support is most common in this network.
+On the other hand, the Help Decision Network has the lowest reciprocity, showing that less mutual support exist in decision-making contexts.

-Furthermore, the Help Decision network also has the highest transitivity, showing that individuals who support each other are also likely to support the same people, forming tightly-knit groups.
-The Kerorice Network has the lowest transitivity, indicating fewer closed triads and possibly more dispersed support.
+Furthermore, the Kerorice network also has the highest transitivity, showing that individuals who support each other are also likely to support the same people, forming tightly-knit groups.
+The Help Decision Network has the lowest transitivity, indicating fewer closed triads and possibly more dispersed support.

-For assortativity by caste, the Kerorice network has the highest assortativity by caste, indicating that support in decision-making is highly influenced by caste.
+For assortativity by caste, the Help Decision network has the highest assortativity by caste, indicating that support in decision-making is highly influenced by caste.
 And the Visit network has the lowest assortativity by caste, showing more cross-caste interactions in visit